 Special Permit and prior approval from relevant authority is required before filming activities can commence.
 Foreign film companies / organizations must have a local (Malaysian) counterpart.
 The local counterpart shall be responsible to assist in applying for permission from the following government departments / agencies.
 The amount of filming fee payable will depend on the purpose of the film, whether it is for commerical, documentary, advertisement or tourism promotion.

 Mount Kinabalu International Climbathon is a race to the summit and back.
 The Climbathon attracted mountain runners from all around the world, including the world's best.
 While most people take 2 days 1 night to reach the summit, the runners have to complete in under 4 hours or will be automatically disqualified.
 The winner for the 30th Climbathon 2017 Official Result for Men's Elite was defending champion, Safrey Sumping from Sabah Malaysia, with a timing of 2 hours 18 minutes and 28 seconds (2:18.28), and is the current course record holder and fastest runner for the race course.

 For 35 years, the Mt Kinabalu International Climbathon has been one of Sabah’s iconic events for decades with the original objective of promoting our beloved mountain and the surrounding Kinabalu Park.
-The Climbathon is no longer held since 2017 as Mt.
-Kinabalu is now very popular with the status of World Heritage Site and will remain preserved.
+The Climbathon was discontinued in 2017 but is set to resume in 2024.

 Play golf under the towering picturesque mountain pinnacles just outside the park, and let your body soak in some pure fresh air from the natural environment.
 The 18-hole Kinabalu Golf Course is Malaysia's highest and one of the most spectacular as it sits just beneath the peaks of Mount Kinabalu.